Jhanji Hemnath Sarma College

-Jhanji Hemnath Sarma College is a college situated at Jhanji, Sivasagar, Assam, India.
+Jhanji Hemnath Sarma College is a college situated in Jhanji, Sivasagar, Assam, India.
 It was founded on 25 July 1964.
-The college is affiliated to Dibrugarh University and recognized by University Grants Commission.
+The college is affiliated with Dibrugarh University and recognized by the University Grants Commission.

 History

 Jhanji HNS College was established on 25 July 1964.
-Some of the educated people of Jhanji tried to establish an institute of higher education at the rural area.
+Some of the educated people of Jhanji tried to establish an institute of higher education in the rural area.
 One of them is Hemnath Sarma.
-Initially the name of the college was Jhanji College.
+Initially, the name of the college was Jhanji College.
 It was inaugurated by the great scholar, linguist Jogiraj Basu.
-Jhanji Hemnath Sarma College was established with the sole objective of bringing quality and higher education on the doorsteps of the economically backward agricultural belt of Jhanji.
+Jhanji Hemnath Sarma College was established with the sole objective of bringing higher education to the economically backward agricultural belt of Jhanji.
 Maintenance of discipline in all spheres of activity has been the primary objective of the college since its inception.
-Holding of regular classes throughout the academic session is one important aspect in this regard.
+The holding of regular classes throughout the academic session is one important aspect in this regard.